henryli-git/Bots/PDF_Watermarker/README.md

 This bot adds watermark to your pdf files.

 ## Getting Started
 You will be prompted to provide the directory paths of your pdf file and watermark upon startup.
-The full path is required if the pdf files are not in the same directory as this script.
+The full path is required if the pdf files are not in the same directory as the python script.
 I have included a sample watermark in this directory.
 The watermark should be in pdf format and have a transparent background.
 After running this script, the watermarked file would be in the same directory as your original pdf file.